estebanherlein/estebanherlein.github.io/_posts/2020-11-11-prematura-optimization.md

 categories:
   - Blog
 tags:
-  - Software design anti-pattern
+  - Software Design Anti-Patterns
-  - Methodological anti-pattern
+  - Methodological Anti-Patterns
 ---

 A phrase used to describe a situation where a programmer lets performance considerations affect the design of a piece of code.